Peled-Zohar/AutoEntityGenerator/.github/CONTRIBUTING.md

 # Contributing to AutoEntityGenerator

 Thank you for considering contributing to **AutoEntityGenerator**!
 Whether it's fixing a bug, adding a feature, improving documentation, or reporting an issue — your help is most welcome!
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ---